phiro56/valkey.io/docs/BLOG_DOCUMENTATION.md

   title: string; // The title of the blog post
   date: string; // Date in format "Day Month DD, YYYY"
   excerpt: string; // A brief summary of the post
+  content: string; // HTML-formatted content of the post
   slug: string; // URL-friendly identifier
   category: string; // Post category (matches Category.value)
   imageUrl: string; // URL to the post's featured image